jasonjoh/php-tutorial/README.md

 #### Contents of the `./oauth.php` file ####

 	<?php
-	  session_start();

 	  class oAuthService {
-	    private static $clientId = "YOUR CLIENT ID HERE";
+	    private static $clientId = "YOUR APP ID HERE";
-	    private static $clientSecret = "YOUR CLIENT SECRET HERE";
+	    private static $clientSecret = "YOUR APP PASSWORD HERE";
 	    private static $authority = "https://login.microsoftonline.com";
-	    private static $authorizeUrl = '/common/oauth2/authorize?client_id=%1$s&redirect_uri=%2$s&response_type=code';
+	    private static $authorizeUrl = '/common/oauth2/v2.0/authorize?client_id=%1$s&redirect_uri=%2$s&response_type=code&scope=%3$s';
-	    private static $tokenUrl = "/common/oauth2/token";
+	    private static $tokenUrl = "/common/oauth2/v2.0/token";

+		// The app only needs Mail.Read
+		private static $scopes = array("https://outlook.office.com/mail.read");

-	    public static function getLoginUrl($redirectUri) {
+	    public static function getLoginUrl($redirectUri, $scopes) {
+	      // Build scope string.
+Multiple scopes are separated
+	      // by a space
+	      $scopestr = implode(" ", self::$scopes);

-	      $loginUrl = self::$authority.sprintf(self::$authorizeUrl, self::$clientId, urlencode($redirectUri));
+	      $loginUrl = self::$authority.sprintf(self::$authorizeUrl, self::$clientId, urlencode($redirectUri), urlencode($scopestr));

 	      error_log("Generated login URL: ".$loginUrl);
 	      return $loginUrl;
 	    }
 	  }
 	?>

-Paste in the client ID and secret you obtained from the App Registration Tool for the values of `$clientId` and `$clientSecret`.
+Paste in the app ID and password you obtained from the App Registration Tool for the values of `$clientId` and `$clientSecret`.

 The class exposes one function for now, `getLoginUrl`.
-This function will generate the URL to the Azure sign in page for the user to initiate the oAuth flow.
+This function will generate the URL to the sign in page for the user to initiate the oAuth flow.
 Now we need to update the home page to call this function to provide a value for the `href` attribute of our sign in link.

 #### Updated contents of the `./home.php` file ####